avansinformatica/I1.1-Programmeren-Lesmateriaal/_includes/week08/10-Many-interfaces.md

 The class `Register` is quite universal now that it is not dependent on concrete classes.
 Whatever class which implements `Identifiable` is compatible with `Register`.
 However, the method `sortAndGetEverything` can only work if we implement the interface `Comparable<Identifiable>`.

 ### IntelliJ Tips
->*All IntelliJ tips can be found [here](https://avansti.github.io/TI1.1-OGP0-OGP1-Lesmateriaal/intellij)
+>* All IntelliJ tips can be found [here](https://avansti.github.io/TI1.1-OGP0-OGP1-Lesmateriaal/intellij)
->***Implement all abstract methods**
+>* **Implement all abstract methods**
 >Let us suppose that your program contains the interface `Interface`, and you are building the class `Class` which implements the>interface.
 It will be annoying to write the declaration raws of all the interface methods.
 >
->However it is possible to ask NetBeans to fill in the method bodies automatically.
+>However it is possible to ask IntelliJ to fill in the method bodies automatically.
 When you have defined the interface a class should implement, i.e. when you have written
 >
 >```java
 >public class Class implements Interface {